Dantalian5/goworld-web-app/README.md

 - [x] Theme toggler animation using svgs
 - [x] Loading & Error animation on page load and fetch errors
+- [ ] Add an option to download the data as a CSV on countries info

 See the [open issues](https://github.com/Dantalian5/worldcountries-web-app/issues) for a full list of proposed features (and known issues).